Business, Political, Civic & Social

 CIVIC & SOCIAL ACTIVITIES

-Besides various business an political interests, William was involved with several civic organizations that extended beyond those that worked at the brewery by serving the entire community.
-William was very dedicated to his family and was often interested in having activities with an organization that involved entire families.
+Besides various business an political interests, William was involved with several civic organizations that extended to people beyond those that worked at the brewery and that served the entire community.
+William was very dedicated to his family and was often interested in having other families become involved with organizations in which has family was involved.
 After all, women weren't allowed to vote before 1920 and many associations were exclusively for men before then.
-However, some associations, including a few that were German oriented, would have some functions that women and children attended as well.
+So, some associations, including a few that were German oriented, would have some functions that were family oriented, including women and children.
 For example, please view photo below and the background of this page.
 In most of the associations in which William was involved, he was either President or an officer; not just a member.
 These organization and his positions were as follows:

 German Pioneer Association, President.